vedantswain/care-pilot/README.md

 Pro-Pilot
 ===============================

+Preferably use PyCharm/DataSpell (JetBrains) to open the project.
+These IDEs provide a better experience for working with Python projects.
+However, they are heavy and may not be suitable for all systems.
+Alternatively, you can use Visual Studio Code, which is lightweight and provides a good Python development experience.
+Or you can use any other IDE of your choice.

 ## Installation

+Make sure you have Python already installed in your machine.

 ### Virtual Environment Setup
 Please setup a virtual environment to run the project:
 - Option 1: Create using Python: `python3.x -m venv {your_virtual_env_name}` and activate it: `source {your_virtual_env_name}/bin/activate` (Mac) / `.\venv\Scripts\activate` (Windows)